 .pthfile for the VGG Caffe model.
 Default is the original VGG-19 model; you can also try the original VGG-16 model.

--model_type: Whether the model was trained using Caffe or PyTorch preprocessing;
+-model_type: Whether the model was trained using Caffe, PyTorch, or Keras preprocessing;

--pooling: The type of pooling layers to use; one of
+-pooling: The type of pooling layers to use for VGG and NIN models; one of

 avg.
 Default is